The Conscious Suffering of Development

 But is this suffering true suffering?
 The athlete himself chose his sport, his goals, his training method, and his suffering!
 The Russian language student chose to learn the language and then set as a target to painfully master it.
 Real suffering, irrespective of whether it is imposed from without or is generated within, is suffering for which we can find no purpose or aim.
 Self-chosen suffering, as is the suffering of the masochist, is not true suffering.
 So anybody suffering in any field of his life, provided that that field was self-chosen, has no right to blame anybody or anything for his seeming difficulties.
 The conscious suffering of development is not true suffering.
 Actually, it is a prerequisite for the opposite of suffering: the joy of learning, the joy of mastering new skills, expanding one’s awareness, moving forward in life.

-Here’s a test to evaluate where each one of us is at any moment in life with regards to learning and moving forward: how conscious am I of the various activities in my life? how many of these activities, processes, jobs are mechanical and automatic? how much struggle and exertion, but also, pain and suffering do I experience?
+Here’s a test to evaluate where each one of us is at any moment in life with regards to learning and moving forward: how conscious am I of the various activities in my life? how many of these activities, processes, jobs are mechanical and automatic? how much struggle, but also, pain and suffering do I experience?

 Effort, exertion, struggle, pain and suffering are irrevocably connected with our development.
 They are also connected with how conscious and non-mechanical we are in our lives.
 Loving the suffering of learning lies at the heart of living with it.
 And living the “unsettled-life” of the ever-learning lies at the heart of the best possible settling-down: forever developing.